Density of Ch\^atelet surfaces failing the Hasse principle: Abstract

 \section{Abstract}

 Ch\^atelet surfaces provide a rich source of geometrically rational surfaces which do not always satisfy the Hasse principle.
-We investigate the frequency that such counter-examples arise over the rationals.
+Restricting attention to a special class of Ch\^atelet surfaces, we investigate the frequency that such counter-examples arise over the rational numbers.

 \subjclass{14G05 (11D99, 11G35, 11G50)}